AoIR2022 Conference Committee

-Dr. Kylie Jarrett, Conference Chair, is Associate Professor and Head of the Department of Media Studies at Maynooth University.
+Dr. Kylie Jarrett, Programme Chair, is Associate Professor in the Department of Media Studies at Maynooth University.
 She attended her first AoIR conference in 2001 and has widely researched the political economy of the internet with an emphasis on digital labour.
-She is author of Feminism, Labour and Digital Media: The Digital Housewife and co-author of Google and the Culture of Search (with Ken Hillis and Michael Pettit) and NSFW: Sex, Humor and Risk in Social Media (with Susanna Paasonen and Ben Light).
+She is author of Digital Labour, Feminism, Labour and Digital Media: The Digital Housewife and co-author of Google and the Culture of Search (with Ken Hillis and Michael Pettit) and NSFW: Sex, Humor and Risk in Social Media (with Susanna Paasonen and Ben Light).

-Dr. Aphra Kerr is Associate Professor in the Department of Sociology at Maynooth University and program chair of the MA (Internet and Society).
-She is an adjunct Senior Lecturer at the Information, Communications and Media Institute at the Technological University of Dublin.
-She was a founding member of the Digital Games Research Association (DiGRA), receiving a Distinguished Scholar award from them in 2016.
-Current research explores the political economies of data and inequality, diversity in game making cultures, AI and communication governance and new forms of gambling.
-She is author of Global Games: Production, Circulation and Policy in the Networked Era, Routledge, 2017, and associate editor of The International Encyclopedia of Digital Communication and Society, Wiley-Blackwell, 2015.
+Dr. Aphra Kerr is Professor in the Department of Sociology at Maynooth University, program chair of the MA (Internet and Society) and PI in the ADAPT centre for Digital Content Technology.
+In 2020 she was accepted into the Academy of Europe and in 2016 she received a Distinguished Scholar award from the international Digital Games Research Association (DiGRA).
+Current research explores expectations and realities of AI governance, global media and internet concentration, online forms of gambling and diversity in game making cultures.
+She co-edited the ‘Life (Online)’ AoIR 2020 special issue in Information, Communication and Society, is author of Global Games: Production, Circulation and Policy in the Networked Era, Routledge, 2017, and associate editor of The International Encyclopedia of Digital Communication and Society, Wiley-Blackwell, 2015.

 Dr. Caroline O’Sullivan is Senior Lecturer, Head of Creative Media and Assistant Head of the School of Media in Technological University Dublin.
 She was a member of the management committee of Honeycomb – Creative Works a €5mil INTERREG IV project funded by SUEPB promoting the Creative Industries across the border counties of the Republic of Ireland, Northern Ireland and West of Scotland.
 She is the Irish Representative on the executive committee for the International Association for the Study of Popular Music (IASPM) UK and Ireland Branch, and her research interests are in the areas of popular music; reality television; the culture of social media; Identity and expression online; Internet youth culture and gender.